Here we explain why we believe active engagement can drive better investment decisions and share examples of our engagement work.

-A fund is simply a diverse group of investments (stocks and bonds) that are clustered together in an investment vehicle for investors to purchase.
+A fund is simply a diverse group of investments (stocks and bonds) that are commingled together in an investment vehicle for investors to purchase.

 Balanced refers to the mixture of assets in the fund.
 The fund is divided between fixed-income securities (investments that pay a fixed amount of interest to investors until its maturity date) and equities (shares in corporations) in seeking to achieve an attractive balance of risk and return.

-By sustainable, we mean investing not simply to make a profit, but also to make the world a better place.
+By sustainable, we mean investing not simply to make a profit, but also to consider sustainable business practices.
 Specifically, the fund takes significant account of the environmental, social and governance practices of the businesses and other entities in which it invests.

 As well as financial metrics, we also evaluate factors such as environmental impacts, relations with workers and communities (social) and the effectiveness of the people in charge (governance) of the companies we invest in.

-Active engagement with investee companies, a key part of sustainable investing, aims to encourage and convince companies to improve their environmental, social and governance (ESG) practices to provide better outcomes for investors.
+Active engagement with investee companies, a key part of sustainable investing, aims to encourage companies to improve their environmental, social and governance (ESG) practices to provide better outcomes for investors.

-We’re BNY Mellon.
+We’re BNY Mellon Investment Management.
 We’ve been in Investment Management for over 100 years.
 We’re actually eight companies or ‘firms’ in one, each with its own area of expertise.
-In the case of this particular fund, the stock portion is managed by our affiliate NEWTON and the bond and bond-related portion is managed by MELLON INVESTMENT CORPORATION.
+In the case of this particular fund, the stock portion is managed by our affiliate NEWTON and the bond and bond-related portion is managed by MELLON INVESTMENTS CORPORATION.

 Investors should consider the investment objectives, risks, charges, and expenses of a mutual fund carefully before investing.
 Download or visit im.bnymellon.com to obtain a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.